Trog (video game)

-Trog is a 1990 maze arcade video game developed and published by Midway Manufacturing in North America under the "Bally/Midway" label and later by Williams Electronics in Europe.
+Trog is a maze arcade video game developed and published by Midway Manufacturing in 1990 in North America under the "Bally/Midway" label and later by Williams Electronics in Europe.
 In the game, players control one of four dinosaurs chased by the titular cavemen.
 Its gameplay includes elements of Pac-Man—collect all items in a maze, eat a special item to turn the tables on pursuers—but supports up to four players at once.
-Initially envisioned as a hybrid puzzle/strategy project, its original concept was later reworked into a Pac-Man-like title after poor reception from testers and features claymation graphics, advertised as "Playmation" by Midway.
-Conversions for the Nintendo Entertainment System and DOS were released by Acclaim Entertainment in 1990 and 1991 respectively, reducing the number of simultaneous players to two.
+Initially envisioned as a hybrid puzzle/strategy game, its original concept was later reworked into a Pac-Man-like title after bad reception from testers and features claymation graphics, advertised as "Playmation" by Midway.
+Conversions for the Nintendo Entertainment System and MS-DOS were released by Acclaim Entertainment in 1990 and 1991 respectively, reducing the number of simultaneous players to two.
 Both the arcade and NES versions garnered positive reception from critics.